Graduate Student Awards

 3. Sponsor Assessment Form from two sponsors

 • One of the sponsors should be your proposed or current supervisor.
+(Master’s students starting in 2023W have an option to request their previous supervisor or instructors)

 • Second sponsor should be familiar with your academic and research abilities.